jstz-dev/jstz/scripts/debug/README.md

 ./scripts/debug/2-setup-protocol.sh
 ```

-This will:

-- Wait for node to be ready
-- Import bootstrap accounts (activator, injector, rollup_operator)
-- Activate the protocol
-- Exit when done

-**Wait for**: Script to complete successfully
+This imports all 8 bootstrap accounts and activates the protocol.

 ### Terminal 3: Start Baker